 - All non-optional arguments must be specified when a function is called. - Notice that the argument values are assigned in the order they appear in the function declaration. - The values of optional arguments are specified in the function definition.

 '''

 $ python temperature.py

 It is mild

-It is warm

 '''